KxSystems/docs/docs/wp/multi-partitioned-dbs/index.md

-Kdb+ is well suited to managing massive datasets and offers an unrivalled performance advantage when it comes to processing and analyzing data.
+kdb+ is well suited to managing massive datasets and offers an unrivalled performance advantage when it comes to processing and analyzing data.
 This is a case study highlighting some of the key points we have found with regard to the storage and maintenance of